There are 3 types of indicators in technical analysis-

 3. Co-incidental indicators

 Moving average is one of the trend following indicators.
 It is basically a mathematical device which is used to detect the underlying trend of the share.
 Moving average is popularly known as trend following indicator.
 It follows the trend and accordingly generates a buy and sell signal.

 However, the signal we get from moving average is often a bit late.
 Although it produces a late signal but it is a confirm signal.
 Trading with the help of moving average is like attending a party where the cocktail is over but dinner is left.
 Hence moving average is called laggard indicator.

 There are three different types of moving average-

 3. Weighted moving average

 With the passage of time, as more and more research came into the subject, the system of double moving average was brought in.
 In this system, we will have two different periods and thereby two individual moving average.
-Whenever we choose any time frame either 7,20 or 5,10 or 9, 15, we normally have two period out of which one is smaller period and the other is a longer period.
-The smaller period is called short term moving average (STMA) or present MA and the long term is called LTMA or past MA.
+Whenever we choose any time frame either 7,20 or 5,10 or 9, 15, we normally have two periods out of which one is smaller period and the other is a longer period.
+The smaller period is called short-term moving average (STMA) or present MA and the long term is called LTMA or past MA.

 a.
 During an uptrend, the 13 weeks moving average (STMA) will be greater than 30 weeks (LTMA) and both constantly rise as long as these 2 averages behave in the manner, we have to say that trend is definitely up.